Hilltoppers Newcomer Information

 - Chairing the Newcomer Meeting

 - The Hilltoppers Newcomer Meeting is always looking for fresh input to the meeting.
 If you are interested in chairing the Newcomer Meeting, there is a sign-up calendar available at any regular Hilltoppers meeting.
-The requirements for chairing the Newcomer Meeting are:
+The requirements for chairing the Newcomer Meeting are: two years in Alanon and having worked the 12 Steps with a sponsor.

 Ask the chairperson at any regular Hilltoppers meeting for more info.